Prices from £18.00

 -

-Aciclovir is a medication used to treat genital herpes.
+Aciclovir tablets are a generic medication used to treat genital herpes and are taken orally.
 Each tablet contains 400mg of the active ingredient aciclovir.
-If you have an outbreak of genital herpes, a doctor will usually prescribe you a 5 day course of 400mg aciclovir tablets to take 3 times a day.
-This will reduce the unpleasant symptoms and make you feel better.
+If you have an outbreak of genital herpes, a doctor will usually prescribe a 5-day course of aciclovir 400mg tablets to take 3 times a day.
+This can reduce unpleasant symptoms and make you feel better quicker.

 Prices